 4.1 The concept of manufacturing synchronization

 Synchronization is a universal phenomenon which occurs and can be observed in nature or artificial systems, which refers to the pace of one process or act and the pace of other process or act “to happen at the same time” or “to concur or agree in time”.
 The first idea towards manufacturing synchronization is just-in-time (JIT) production, which was firstly presented in Toyota production system (TPS) [46].
-JIT seeks to reduce the production lead time and inventory level through synchronization of production processes, as it advocates that “all processes produces the necessary parts at the necessary time and have on hand only the minimum stock necessary to hold the processes together”.
+JIT seeks to reduce the production lead time and inventory level through synchronization of production processes, as it advocates that “all processes produce the necessary parts at the necessary time and have on hand only the minimum stock necessary to hold the processes together”.
 Industrial empirical observations also indicate that synchronization phenomena exist and affect the performance of manufacturing system.
 For example, for the laser equipment manufacturing company that uses the layout of FPAI for producing heavy-duty laser equipment, the assembly task can be started only when all the workers, equipment and materials are ready, thus, the supplement of manufacturing resources need to synchronize to reduce waiting time and buffer inventory level.
 Besides, since the product remains at one assembly island for its entire assembly period, the synchronization of assembly operations could reduce WIP inventory and the product flow time.
 The concept of synchronization provides a promising way for solving these asynchronous problems in manufacturing.
 From a manufacturing point of view, we understand the concept of manufacturing synchronization as the adjustment of production paces to toward a synchronous interaction in a production system.
 This adjustment of rhythms with synchronous interaction is the essence of manufacturing synchronization.
 In order to better understand the concept of manufacturing synchronization, we will first specify this notion in a particular production environment, namely FPAI, and illustrate how to apply the concept to achieve a synchronous interaction of production and delivery in the following section.

 4.2 Synchronization mechanisms for improving production and delivery simultaneously in FPAI